Michaelangel007/easing/README.md

 ### Out

-You may have noticed we have been using the prefix `In`.
+You may have noticed we snuck in the prefix `In` but didn't have one for Linear.

+* InQuadratic
+* InCubic
+* InQuartic
+* etc.

+There are two reasons for that:

+* Linear doesn't have them -- once you finish this section you'll understand why.
-If you assumed this implies there are more variations you would be correct!
+* If you assumed this implies there are more variations you would be correct!
 There are many variations of mirrors, rotations, etc.

 For now we're primarily interested in _flips_ -- of which there are 4 permutations: